 The water heater by-pass valves are always located on the side or top of the water heater and are accessed from inside the trailer.
-To use the water heater set the valves to normal position, shut off valve B - open valves A and C. In some models the valves may be in a horizontal pattern rather than the vertical shown in the illustration.
+To use the water heater set the valves to normal position, shut off valve B - open valves A and C. In some models the valves may be in a horizontal pattern rather than the vertical shown in the than the vertical shown in the illustration.
 Valve operating sequence will be the same.
-Access to the valves in most units is through the lavatory cabinet door; on others it will be necessary to remove a lavatory cabinet drawer.
+Access to the valves in most units is through the lavatory Valve Handle Positions cabinet door; on others it will be necessary to remove a lavatory cabinet drawer.

 Open the hot side of the galley or lavatory faucet and turn on the water pump switch located on the monitor panel.
 For some time the open faucet will only sputter.
 This is because the water heater is being filled and air is being pushed out through the lines.
 Once the water heater is full a steady stream of water will come from the faucet.
 Now open a cold faucet.
-It will sputter for a short time, but will soon expel a steady stream.
+It will sputter for a short time, but will soon expel a steady ourn.